Mets add latest pricey arm, land Japanese ace Senga for $75M

 NEW YORK (AP) — Japanese pitcher Kodai Senga and the New York Mets have agreed to a $75 million, five-year contract, according to a person familiar with the negotiations.

-The person spoke to the AP early Sunday on condition of anonymity because the deal was pending a physical.
+The person spoke to The Associated Press early Sunday on condition of anonymity because the deal was pending a physical.

-It is the latest big move for owner Steve Cohen and the busy Mets, who have been spending freely during a whirlwind week.
-Senga figures to slot into a revamped rotation headed by three-time Cy Young Award winners Max Scherzer and Justin Verlander.
+It is the latest big move for free-spending owner Steve Cohen and the busy Mets during a dizzying week.
+Senga figures to slot into the middle of a revamped rotation headed by three-time Cy Young Award winners Max Scherzer and Justin Verlander.

-On Saturday, the Mets completed a $162 million, eight-year contract to bring back free agent center fielder Brandon Nimmo.
+Hours earlier, the Mets completed a $162 million, eight-year contract Saturday to bring back free agent center fielder Brandon Nimmo.
 New York also finalized deals with free agent pitchers Verlander, José Quintana and David Robertson in the past few days, after re-signing All-Star closer Edwin Díaz to a $102 million, five-year deal last month.

+Within the last week, the Mets have committed $359.7 million to five free agents, including Senga.
+Throw in Díaz, who re-signed before other teams were permitted to negotiate with him, and it’s $461.7 million to six free agents this offseason — five pitchers.

+Those moves push New York’s projected 2023 payroll to around $340 million right now — well beyond the highest luxury-tax threshold of $293 million.
+And that’s without any other major additions this winter.

 AP Baseball Writer Jay Cohen contributed to this report.